NATASHASAINI/Vulnerable_Nessus/README.md

 <b>Deploy Metapsloitable (deliberate vulnerabile machine, will act as a target)</b></br>
-Here I have installed windows device in Azure in the location US east which will be our target machine.
+Here I deployed Metapsloitable(windows device) in Microsoft Azure in the location US east which would be our target machine.
 The public ip address of windows device 3.136.17.100 is used as a target machine ip address for scanning using Nessus.

 ![image](https://github.com/NATASHASAINI/Vulnerable_Qualys/assets/156629309/69449ed6-1bcd-44d8-ba2b-8658e960a002)